SkiFire13/master-thesis/chapters/3-algorithm.typ

 ]

 #theorem("simplified graph compatible")[
-  TODO: Prove that the simplified graph is compatible with the original induced total parity game.
+  TODO: Prove that the simplified graph is compatible with the original extended game.
 ]

 === Computing play profiles of the expansion